 The next step is one I only recently found out about thanks to our friends over at The Food Lab and America’s Test Kitchen and that is to further expel liquid by drying out your dry-packed scallops.

-Do this by placing them on a paper towel lined plate, salting them well or leaving on a plate, uncovered, in the fridge for a few hours.
+Do this by placing them on a paper towel lined large plate, salting them well or leaving on a plate, uncovered, in the fridge for a few hours.
 It made perfect sense.
 We blot and salt meat to give it a nice sear, why not scallops too?

 You also want to remove the small muscle on the side of the scallop.
 It looks like another segment, just gently tear it off with your fingers and discard it.
 Some might have already loosened and fallen off.

 The next thing you need to make perfectly pan seared scallops is a ridiculously hot, hot, HOT pan.
 Like “set the fire alarms off”, to the point of smoking pan.
 For me, that pan is a nicely seasoned cast iron skillet, but others might choose a stainless steel skillet.

 Add just enough canola oil (higher smoke point) to coat the bottom of the pan and then wait for it to start smoking.
 Literally, you don’t want it to pool at all.
 When I use cast iron, I don’t even add additional oil, only the oil sheen left from the last time I oiled it.

 Some folks add butter, however butter had a low smoke point, so it burns faster.
 If you plan to make a pan sauce and think butter is what you need, try using clarified butter or ghee, butter with milk solids removed.